 Thank you so much for your interest in recruitment.
-If you have any questions or concerns about Greek Life at Texas A&M University feel free to
+If you have any questions or concerns about Greek life or Texas A&M University feel free to email me, a faculty advisor, or any member of the executive board.
+Additionally, our council is advised by the Office of Fraternity and Sorority Life at Texas A&M, so feel free to call or visit the office any time.